mozilla/addons-server/docs/topics/elasticsearch.rst

 Setting up other indexes::

-    django cron reindex_collections  # Index all the collections.
+    ./manage.py cron reindex_collections  # Index all the collections.

-    django cron reindex_users  # Index all the users.
+    ./manage.py cron reindex_users  # Index all the users.

-    django cron compatibility_report  # Set up the compatibility index.
+    ./manage.py cron compatibility_report  # Set up the compatibility index.

-    django index_stats  # Index all the update and download counts.
+    ./manage.py index_stats  # Index all the update and download counts.

 Settings